DeliSauce/Fibonacci_144/docs/README.md

 - [ ] Allow player to choose size of the board
 - [ ] Game displays board with 2 blocks randomly positioned
 - [ ] Correctly sequenced blocks will reduce to one block upon collision and display next value in Fibonacci sequence
-- [ ] Block sliding and collisions will be animated using css transitions.
+- [ ] Block movement using canvas.
 - [ ] BONUS: mobile compatibility